mountainfirefly/Got-Job-Challenge/README.md

 ## Questions

 If you have any questions or issue with the above please let me know!
 You can always reach me at `niels@anna.co`

+## Notes
+- The mentioned dummy data didn't meet the task requirements so have modified it.
+Converted form_response object to the array by replicating it.
+- Implemented a swipe feature to navigate between the profiles.